davidlattimore/wild/CONTRIBUTING.md

 ## Building wild with wild

-You can add or modify a `.cargo/config.toml` file to change the linked used to build `wild` to be `wild`!
+You can add or modify a `.cargo/config.toml` file to change the linker used to build `wild` to be `wild`!

 The below example has entries for `musl` and `gnu` ABI targets: